sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

   - The publishers and subscribers connect to the *always* available, single instance ZMQ proxy.
 - This proxy could transparently feed every messages to a side-car component.
   - Run the events-cache service as a side component.
-  - Run a local redis-persistence service as another side component.

 ### Details
 1. All the zmq paths' defaults are hardcoded in the libswsscommon lib as part of APIs code.